 I use QXpress Asia to ship all my orders.
 You can find the list of countries I am able to ship to here - Available Shipping Destinations The list may get updated from time to time depending on global situations that arise.

 Local deliveries are a flat 3.50SGD

 Process and Materials

 The gold you see used on my work is real 22K gold.
 It is specially formulated to be used on ceramics and needs to be fired in the kiln to achieve its final form.
-I'm not exactly sure of its exact constituents but I'd say it's really small particles of gold in some kind of solvent?
+I'm not exactly sure of its exact constituents but I'd say it's really small particles of gold in a solvent.